wp-plugins/sz-google/readme.txt

 **Google+ Custom URL:** It is already some time that Google has released the function of custom URLs for pages and profiles, however, the majority of profiles and pages can not yet take advantage of this possibility.
 So in the plugin-google sz we added this feature to be able to generate custom links such as domino.com/+ or dominio.com/plus.

 **Google+ Embedded Posts:** With this function we can put in our post a simple widget that shows in full a post this on google plus, as well as the contents will be inserted also the buttons to perform social actions, all of this while remaining on its website, and without leaving the web page.Through its widget you can use to insert also a sidebar.

+**Google+ HEAD section:** With this function you can insert in the HEAD section of your web page the code necessary for parameters rel=author and rel=publisher.
+The code about publisher is added automatically by the function of recommendation mobile.

 **Google+ Widgets:** In this plugin are available to google+ widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.